 - Any other action that prevented a fair trial

-How to File a Final Judgement Appeal in California
+How to File a Final Judgment Appeal in California

 For limited civil cases, your case will go to the Superior Court of California’s appellate division.
 You must file your claim on the earlier of the two following dates.

-- 90 days after the court entered the judgement
+- 90 days after the court entered the judgment

 If you are appealing an unlimited civil case, you must file your claim on the earlier of the two following dates.

-- 180 days after the court entered the judgement
+- 180 days after the court entered the judgment

-- 60 days after the trial court clerk or defendant serves you notice that the court has entered a judgement, or with a copy of the filed judgement
+- 60 days after the trial court clerk or defendant serves you notice that the court has entered a judgment, or with a copy of the filed judgment

 How Can an Attorney Help with a Civil Appeal?